 PREPARATION FOR A SMOOTH TRANSITION TO MICA IN LITHUANIA

-The Markets in Crypto Assets Regulation (MiCA) entered into force in June 2023 after its publication in the Official Journal of the European Union.
-Generally, MiCA is an essential development towards establishing a unified regulatory framework within the European Union (EU) for regulating and supervising the activities of the issuance, trading and provision of services in relation the crypto assets.
-According the European Securities and Markets Authority, the current regulatory environment for the crypto-asset sector in the EU is highly fragmented.
-Some Member States of the EU have introduced national rules regulating specific crypto-assets or crypto services/products.
+According to the European Securities and Markets Authority, the current regulatory environment for the crypto-asset sector in the EU is highly fragmented.
+Some EU Member States have introduced national rules regulating specific crypto-assets or crypto services/products.
 The majority of these national frameworks stem from the implementation of the 5th Anti-Money Laundering Directive.
-For example, Lithuania has not only implemented the 5th Anti-Money Laundering Directive into its legislation, but it has also adopted more stringent national requirements concerning the activities of the virtual asset service providers.
+For example, Lithuania has not only implemented the 5th Anti-Money Laundering Directive into its legislation, but has also proactively adopted stricter national requirements concerning the activities of the virtual asset service providers.

-Considering the benefits of MiCA (e.g., passporting rights within the EU) and the potential risk of business disruption due to adjustments resulting from the implementation of MiCA’s requirements, crypto companies are recommended to make proper preparation plans and start dialog with the regulator regarding the application of MiCA’s framework to their current activities and MiCA authorization as soon as possible.
+Considering the benefits of MiCA (e.g., passporting rights within the EU) and the potential risk of business disruption due to adjustments resulting from the implementation of MiCA’s requirements, crypto companies are recommended to make proper preparation plans and to start dialog with the regulator regarding the application of MiCA’s framework to their current activities and MiCA authorization as soon as possible.

-Last update: 18-03-2024
+Last update: 11-07-2024

 Do you have any questions?
 Please contact us!